Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Think about it.
 You may have been giving out THE ANSWERS TO YOUR SECURITY QUESTIONS.

-If your profile is public (or you had the misfortune to “friend” someone who isn’t actually a friend, but a hacker), then your profile with your name, education, relationship, location and all manner of other information may also be accessible.
+If your profile is public (or you had the misfortune to “friend” someone who isn’t actually a friend, but a hacker), then your profile with your name, education, relationship, location, and all manner of other information may also be accessible.

 How do hackers work?
 By piecing together the necessary information to access someone’s account.
-With enough personal information, some dilligence, and a little luck, a determined hacker could probably work out your username and password or the answers to your security questions to reset your password.
+With enough personal information, some diligence, and a little luck, a determined hacker could probably work out your username and password or the answers to your security questions to reset your password.
 Bingo!
 Access to your account!

 Of course, most of us aren’t high enough profile (read “have enough money in the bank”) to warrant the time necessary for a lone hacker to go after a single account or to steal your identity.
 Mostly.
 But concerted hacking attempts by groups can gather massive amounts of information and use computer programs to automate the process.
 That’s where there can be trouble.